Wright--Fisher kernels: from linear to non-linear dynamics, ergodicity and McKean--Vlasov scaling limits: The single host level: duality and scaling limits

-The function $\pf$ induces, at each generation, a bias towards one of the two types depending on the type composition.
-The next lemma describes the two extreme cases, where one of the two types is always favored, and hence, we refer to it as the \emph{fit} type.
+An important example arises when $\pf$ is the identity function, which we refer to as the \emph{neutral case}.
+In contrast, a general function $\pf$ introduces, at each generation, a bias toward one of the two types, depending on the current type composition.
+The next proposition characterizes the neutral case together with two extreme scenarios in which one of the types is always favored.
+In the latter situation, we refer to the advantaged type as the \emph{fit} type.